 To add that as a measure (assuming there is a column called

-bytes that represent the bytes transferred during the interval) set the formula as follows:
+bytes which represents the bytes transferred during the interval), set the formula as follows:

 $main.split($__time.timeBucket(PT5M)).apply('B', ($main.sum($bytes) * 8) / 300).quantile($B, 0.95)

-When looking at users engaging with your website, service, or app it is often needed to know the number of daily active users.
+When looking at users engaging with a website, service, or app, we often need to know the number of daily active users.

 This can be calculated as:

-If you switch how you ingest your underlying metric and can't (or do not want to) recalculate all of the previous data, you could use a derived measure to seamlessly merge these two metrics in the UI.
+If you switch how you ingest your underlying metric and can't (or don't want to) recalculate all of the previous data, you could use a derived measure to seamlessly merge these two metrics in the UI.